 The three main types are good quality hotels, chambre d’hôtes or campsites.
 Chambres d’hôtes are essentially Bed and Breakfasts, although some may also offer an evening meal on request.
 They are a great way to meet people, the rooms themselves are often interesting and character filled and the welcome is more intimate and personal than a large hotel.
 There is also a network of auberge de jeunesse (youth hostels), which offer a similar experience.

-Consider the type of accommodation you book in respect to the riding you plan.
+Consider the type of accommodation you book in respect to the cycling in France you plan.
 After a full day in the saddle it will be good food and rest your body craves most.
 If your end point is somewhere you wish to explore thoroughly then plan a shorter day.
-No matter how fit you are a long ride, especially in the heat, isn’t conducive to doing much more in the evening than enjoying a satisfying meal and relaxing with a drink.
+No matter how fit you are, a long ride, especially in the heat, isn’t conducive to doing much more in the evening than enjoying a satisfying meal and relaxing with a drink.

 Despite being perfectly comfortable with breaking the rules when it suits, some things in France are done with clockwork regularity.
 One of the key things to know is lunch times.
 Outside the hours of noon-2pm you will struggle to get a meal and any request for the lunch menu will be greeted with, ‘not possible, not possible’ as the chef sharpens his knives in the kitchen.
 Yet, a starving cycle tourist can often be surprised by offers of help.
 By some miracle bread and cheese may materialise, if you look particularly pathetic.
 However, this is not a technique to be relied upon.